jaffster595/Duplinator/README.md

 ## OPTION 2 - RUN FROM AN EXECUTABLE:

-Head to the releases page and download the most recent standalone portable executable.
+Head to the releases page (https://github.com/jaffster595/Duplinator/releases) and download the most recent standalone portable executable.
 This has Python and all its dependencies packaged in the .exe file so it should just work.
 OR
-You can also build this yourself if you so wish:
+You can also build this yourself if you so wish using pyinstaller:

 ```bash
 pip install pyinstaller